Susan Croce Kelly

 Kelly holds a Masters degree in American History from Saint Louis University and a B.S. degree from Purdue University.
 She is former editor and publisher of Ozarks Magazine, a critically-acclaimed travel and general interest publication about the Ozarks region.

 She is a former Vice President of Corporate Affairs for Swiss-based Sandoz Agro and Director of Corporate Communications for Monsanto Company.
-As president of Kirkpatrick International, she produced prize-winning executive speeches, annual reports, brochures, newsletters, web content and corporate magazines for organizations as diverse as the American Medical Association, Shell Oil, Monsanto, Halliburton and other Fortune 100 companies.
+As president of Kirkpatrick International, she produced prize-winning executive speeches, annual reports, brochures, newsletters, web content and corporate magazines for a variety of Fortune 100 companies and other organizations.

 Susan regularly gives talks and writes articles about the old highway.
 Recently, she was honored to write the introduction for a book about Highway 66 that was published in Japan for Japanese Route 66 fans.